Bargainville

 Bargainville is a 1993 album by Canadian band Moxy Früvous, their first major-label release.
 This disc's subject matter is divided between comedy and serious personal, social, and ecological issues.

 Bargainville was released on July 19, 1993, in Canada by Warner Music Canada and on February 8, 1994, in the US by WEA/Atlantic Records.
+"Stuck in the 90's", "My Baby Loves a Bunch of Authors" and "Fell in Love" were released as singles.